Kevin-Heleodoro/Neo-Tokyo-Lore-Generator/README.md

 ## The Citadel is watching ...

-The idea behind this app is a fun project that will allow a Neo Tokyo citizen to connect to the app and have their citizen automatically re-imagined with different art styles.
+The idea behind this app is a fun project that will allow a Neo Tokyo citizen to connect to the app and generate a backstory for their citizen based on the citizen's attributes.

-## Get Started
+## Get Started Locally

 1. Create a `.env.development` within the `/frontend` and `/backend` directories.
 2. Start backend server with command: `npm run dev`